 I have been pursuing this quest for the past ten years.

 To date, I have sung for 24 of the 30 teams.
-It’s slow going – each team handles booking the anthem differently, so making contact is the hardest part – and with only six teams left, of course it’s going to be tougher to tick the last few off my list.
-But last year, when the postseason began, not only was I bummed that my beleaguered Mets wouldn’t be fighting for a pennant, but I had my first season of zero anthems behind me, and I wondered for the first time if I would ever actually finish this journey.
+It’s slow going – each team handles booking the anthem differently.
+Making contact is the hardest part – and with only six teams left, of course it’s going to be tougher to tick the last few off my list.
+But last year, when the postseason began, not only was I bummed that my beleaguered Mets wouldn’t be fighting for a pennant, but I had my first season of zero anthems behind me.
+I wondered for the first time if I would ever actually finish this journey.

 As I write this, I have started reaching out to the six remaining teams for the 2018 season.
 I recently recorded a new demo, and I’m hopeful it will help.
 A friend is trying to get someone at Major League Baseball aware of and interested in what I’m doing.
 I’m so close, and yet so far away.
 But I am passionate and tenacious, and I’m not going to give up.
-Maybe this year these last six teams will come through and I’ll get the chance to share part of this journey with you in real time… fingers crossed.
+Maybe this year these last six teams will come through.
+Maybe this year, I’ll get the chance to share part of this journey with you in real time… fingers crossed.

-To those six remaining teams: the Los Angeles Angels, Atlanta Braves, Miami Marlins, San Diego Padres, Chicago White Sox, and New York Yankees… I’m coming for ya!
+To those six remaining teams: the Los Angeles Angels, Atlanta Braves, Miami Marlins, San Diego Padres, and New York Yankees… I’m coming for ya!

 [Editor’s Note: You can follow Annie’s Quest here on The Turf, or on her twitter — @AnthemQuest]